 Where do lessons take place?

-All lessons are held at my home in Old Farm Park, Milton Keynes, MK7.
+All lessons are held in Old Farm Park, Milton Keynes, MK7.
 Students play on a well-maintained acoustic piano.

 Do I need to buy anything else?

 The main thing is to provide an appropriate instrument, and make sure this is tuned and maintained as needed.
 A height adjustable piano stool is also recommended.

 You will need to buy some books with music for them to learn.
 Louise will make suitable recommendations.

 Will I need to do anything between lessons?

 Each lesson, Louise will set tasks for you to do.
 This will mostly be practising the pieces introduced in the lesson, but could also be other things such as learning new notes using an app or completing a written activity.
 Practising pieces will need to be done as often as possible between lessons (ideally every day but at least 4-5 times per week).
 The time needed for this will start at about 5 minutes per day, but will increase as you become more advanced.